therealminhduc/boombot/README.md

 ### Prerequisites

 - Rust 1.70 or higher.
-- Discord Bot Token.
+- (For Discord) Discord Bot Token & Application ID.
-- Discord Application ID.
+- (For Web) Node.js

 ### Building from Source